 Hands-on, policy-oriented training in macroeconomics, finance, and related operational fields for country officials is also delivered through RTCs and RTPs.
 This training helps to strengthen the formulation and implementation of sound policies and the quality of the country’s policy dialogue with the IMF.

 Training through online courses has increased the IMF’s reach

 The IMF has significantly scaled up online learning as a vehicle to deliver training in macroeconomics and finance to government officials.
-Online courses are also being made freely available to the general public.
-The first so-called massive open online course (MOOC) concluded in July with over 1,800 successful participants.
-About 1,600 government officials and 1,300 non-government participants have successfully completed an online course since the launch of the program in late 2013.
+Online courses are also being made freely available to the general public through so-called massive open online courses (MOOCs).
+About 2,300 government officials and 3,100 non-government participants have successfully completed an online course since the launch of the program in late 2013.

 Monitoring of technical assistance and training shows results

 The IMF is adopting a results-based management approach that allows for systematic planning and monitoring of technical assistance and training.
 For example, technical assistance has improved the quality of economic statistics, macroeconomic stability, public finance management systems, and financial governance.
 Training has allowed government officials to do their jobs better, including gaining additional responsibilities upon completing their training and sharpening their ability to analyze economic developments and assess policy effectiveness in their countries.